pyglet/pyglet/doc/internal/media_manual.rst

 The first thing this method should do is to remove itself from its driver's ``PlayerWorkerThread`` to ensure :ref:`audioplayer-work` won't be called while it stops.

+This method may be called when already stopped, and has no effect in that case.

 .. _audioplayer-prefill_audio: